lbod/delitetutorial/tutorials/beginner.md

 ####Programmatic creation with containerNode
-Based on the first example (the `CustomElement` example), this should be straightforward to you now.
+Based on the first example (the `TitleWidget` example), this should be straightforward to you now.
 If you wanted to programmatically create a widget, if you update the `./samples/BlogPost.html` from:

 ```js